 - Home Decor:

-Lighter accessories, such as pillows, throw rugs or other interchangeable items to refresh your home for the time period
+Lighter appointments or patterned appointments, such as pillows, throw rugs or other interchangeable items to refresh your home for the season

-Wearing and utilizing both light and strong pigments during summer months is ideal, as these types of colors are the perfect complement to the ease of the summer days.
-How can you identify the summer colors that are ideal for you?
+Wearing and utilizing both light and strong pigments during summer months can be revitalizing, as these types of colors complement the ease of the long summer days and nights.

-Build Your Optimal Summer Wardrobe With C Color
+Build Your Optimal Colored Summer Wardrobe With C Color

 Did you know there are over 16.7 million colors in the world?
 Relying on conventional color advice to identify summer colors that complement you produces inconsistent and contradictory results.

 While one source advises you to wear reds or yellows, another source might encourage you to wear greens or blues.
-Additionally, these approaches do not take into consideration that all colors are created with a base of a primary color of either blue, yellow or red.
+Additionally, these approaches do not take into consideration that all colors are created with a predominate base of one of the primary colors; blue, yellow or red.

-Utilizing the C Color methodology is the most accurate way to determine your optimal summer colors, due to the fact that the approach is based on a color gene within your DNA.
+Availing oneself of the C Color methodology is the most accurate way to determine your optimal summer colors, due to the fact, that the approach is based on a color gene within your DNA.

 C Color assists you in identifying the colors that you are inherently drawn toward, eliminating the need to abide by confusing color advice or follow general trends that you find unappealing.